sidneycadot/same70/markdown/01_OpenOCD.md

 The job of the embedded debugger is to implement bidirectional communication between the Debug USB port (hooked up to a desktop machine) and the SAME70 microcontroller.

 Since the embedded debugger is a simple microcontroller itself, it has its own firmware.
-Its firmware can be updated using the latest version of Atmel Studio.
+Its firmware can only be updated in using the latest version of Atmel Studio, so if you want to do that, you will need to install it.
+Note that Atmel Studio is Windows-only.

 ## 1.3.
 Building OpenOCD